 RSC is a key component of high quality infant and early childhood mental health services across disciplines and sectors, and therefore is a key piece of Infant and Early Childhood Mental Health Endorsement®

-RSC is recommended for all applicants, but required for the following categories of Endorsement: Infant Family Specialist, Infant Family Reflective Supervisor, Infant Mental Health Specialist, and Infant Mental Health Mentor-Clinical.
+RSC is recommended for all applicants, but required for the following categories of Endorsement: Infant Family Specialist; Early Childhood Family Specialist, Infant Mental Health Specialist; Early Childhood Mental Health Specialist, Infant Mental Health Mentor-Clinical, and Early Childhood Mental Health Mentor Clinical.

-See additional information regarding Infant Mental Health Endorsement categories and requirements here.
+See additional information regarding Infant and Early Childhood Mental Health Endorsement categories and requirements here.